86Box/86Box/voodoo-arm64-port/ARM64-CODEGEN-TECHNICAL.md

                        voodoo_state_t *state, int odd_even)
 ```

 Cache lookup by render state hash.
 If no match, calls `voodoo_generate()` to compile a new block.
-The cache has 32 slots per odd/even pair (128 total across 4 threads), with round-robin eviction via `jit_next_block_to_write`.
+The cache has 32 slots per partition (128 total across 4 partitions), with LRU eviction.
+Each slot carries a `last_used` timestamp from a per-partition monotonic counter; on miss, the slot with the smallest timestamp is evicted.
+Rejected slots (emit overflow or W^X failure) get `last_used = 0` so they are evicted first.
+Array layout is contiguous per-partition for cache locality.
 Total code memory: 128 * 16KB = 2MB.

 **Cache key:**
 - `xdir` (forward/backward X iteration)